Lim Tze Peng: Background

-Lim was born in 1921 to a family of pig and chicken farmers in Pasir Ris.
-He is the eldest of seven children.
+Lim Tze Peng (Lim Swee Lian) was born on 28 September 1921 in Singapore to a family of pig and chicken farmers in Pasir Ris.
+He was the eldest of seven children.

-Lim studied at Guangyang Primary School and Chung Cheng High School.
+Lim studied at Guangyang Primary School and Chung Cheng High School (Main).

 In 1949, Lim became a primary school teacher at Xin Min School and then became principal in 1951.
-He remained as principal till he retired in 1981.
+He remained as principal until he retired in 1981.